How to Embrace Your Life As An Imperfect Mom

 When I first became a mom, whenever something new or just plain gross happened, I ran to my mothering books for tips on what to do.
 And when we started sleep training, yet another book was added to the mix.

 However, it was very clear that my baby was wide awake and ready to seize the day.
-I felt defeated, exhausted, and more confused as ever.
+I felt defeated, exhausted, and more confused than ever.

 And so I sat there in the rocking chair with my daughter and cried until it was time to officially start our day.